 To better evaluate its condition, walk on it if possible.
 Do you feel that it’s spongey because of a little bounce?
 If yes, you have to reach out to the roofing experts and ask them for help immediately.

 You can also determine this by looking at your roofline from afar.
-Ultimately, it must be straight, so if you notice a curve, it is vital to attend to it as soon as you can to avoid harder-to-solve roof problems.
+Ultimately, it must be straight, so if you notice a curve, it is vital to attend to it as soon as possible to avoid harder-to-solve roof problems.

 Granules protect shingles and your roof in general.
 So if most of them go missing, expect your roof to decay and wear out quicker.
 When this happens, a replacement would be best to consider.

 If you are using shingles of low quality, then you may lose these small bits faster than usual.
 Extreme weather conditions and time can cause granules to fall out.
-As they run down your roof, they may create a build-up in your gutter, and this is where you can confirm if you are indeed losing them.
+As they run down your roof, they may create a build-up in your gutter, where you can confirm if you are losing them.